zaborowska/documentation/Geant4fullsim.md

 The main simulation algorithm communicates with `G4SimSvc` in each event loop execution.
 It is responsible for the translation of the EDM event (`MCParticleCollection`) to `G4Event`, passing it to be simulated and retrieving it afterwards.

 Retrieved `G4Event` contains the very same primary particles and vertices, though it also contains hits collections and various information.
-In particular, user may implement `G4VUserEventInformation`, `G4VUserTrackInformation` etc.
 To enable a flexible setting of what should be saved from an event, it may be specified in a tool derived from `IG4SaveOutputTool`.
-Currently there are `G4SaveTrackerHits` and `G4SaveCalHits` tools.
-A property `outputs` of `G4SimAlg` takes a list of strings with the tool names.
+A property **outputs** of `G4SimAlg` takes a list of strings with those tool names.
 Those tools should declare the output that is supposed to be further stored by the algorithm `PodioOutput`.

 ### 1.3.
 Simulation package in FCCSW